Michigan voter registration guide

 Michigan voter registration deadlines

-- Online: 14 days before Election Day
+- Register to vote (by mail): Postmarked 15 days before Election Day

 Michigan voter registration rules

 - be a citizen of the United States

 - be 18 years old by Election Day

 - be a resident of Michigan and be a resident of your city or township for at least 30 days before Election Day

 - not be currently incarcerated after being convicted and sentenced

 Warning: Michigan law requires that the same address be used for voter registration and driver's license purposes.
 Therefore, if the residence address you provide on this form differs from the address shown on a driver's license or personal identification card issued by the State of Michigan, the Secretary of State will automatically change your driver's license or personal identification card address to match the residence address entered on this form.
 If an address change is made, the Secretary of State will mail you an address update sticker for your driver's license or personal identification card.